 NASA (quadrant 2) is a tight-complex organization.
-Tight coupling tendencies.
-Time schedules are rigidly followed (which partially explains the Challenger disaster).
+Tight coupling tendencies: Time schedules are rigidly followed (which partially explains the Challenger disaster).
 Once a spacecraft is launched, NASA is committed.
 Specific actions and sequence of events must occur.
 Safety features are designed into the system and few substitutions of equipment, supplies and personnel are possible.
 The inflexible nature of this tight system is illustrated by the tremendous ingenuity and luck required for the safe return of Apollo 13.
-Complex interaction tendencies.
-Highly specialized personnel work in the U.S. space program.
+Complex interaction tendencies: Highly specialized personnel work in the U.S. space program.
 Equipment is tightly packed in small spaces and interdependencies of functions are great.

 A neighborhood gasoline station (quadrant 3) is a loose-linear organization.
 Loose coupling tendencies: Attendants have flexibility in servicing cars at the pumps and in the bays.
 Customers have choices between different grades of fuel, viscosities of oil and brand names on repair parts.
 Backlogs occur at different times of the day with few ramifications.
 Skills required are relatively few so employees can be readily replaced when problems occur.
 Linear interaction tendencies: Equipment is spread out-tools and diagnostic kits are scattered among the bays and cars.
 Turnover of personnel has little effect to include summertime when high school kids are hired temporarily.
 Customers are served on a first come basis, but exceptions can be made easily.
-Few surprises occur because information sources are direct and firsthand orders are not filled before the semester begins, alternates may be selected or photocopies made of existing texts.
+Few surprises occur because information sources are direct and firsthand.

+A college is a loose-complex organization (quadrant 4).
+Loose coupling tendencies: Class schedules are easily changed based on the availability of the instructor.
+If textbook orders are not filled before the semester begins, alternates may be selected or photocopies made of existing texts.
 Slack is present; a class falling on a holiday is easily slipped to another day.
 When an instructor is ill, another may substitute or students sit in on another class.
-Complex interaction tendencies: Feedback loops exist between the students, the dean and faculty Indirect and inferential information sources complement the formal feedback loops that provided the impetus for change.
+Complex interaction tendencies: Feedback loops exist between the students, the dean and faculty. . .
+Indirect and inferential information sources complement the formal feedback loops that provided the impetus for change.